 Is VR easy to monetize?

 One of the cons of VR equipment is obviously its price.
-To create a decent virtual reality experience, hiring experienced developers who can make 3D models is a must.
-This may be the reason that is stopping some museums from adopting this technology.
+To create a decent virtual reality experience, hiring experienced virtual reality developers who can make 3D models is a must.
+This may be the reason that is stopping some museums from adopting VR technology.

 VR development companies are expensive to cooperate with and, as the museums are largely nonprofit, it may be an issue.